 The credit for creating a worldwide craze for motorcycle goes to Japan – especially to the Japanese engineer named Soichiro Honda (see photo).
-Just as scooter was innovated as an affordable vehicle for the common man in postwar Europe, Honda concentrated on the motorcycle.
-He inspired Kawasaki, Yamaha and Suzuki to follow him in this field.
+Just as the scooter was innovated as an affordable vehicle for the common man in postwar Europe, Honda concentrated on the motorcycle.
+He inspired Kawasaki, Yamaha, and Suzuki to follow him in this field.

 Soichiro Honda was an industrialist and a Japanese engineer.
 He is credited for creating a worldwide craze for motorcycles, in 1948, Honda Motor Co.
 Ltd was established, which experienced an expansion from manufacturing wooden shack bicycle motors to a multinational automobile and motorcycle manufacturer.